Word of the Year

 2014 was another year of the Lord’s favor.
 The goal of this year was to talk with God and listen as God showed me His ways.
 PRAY was the watchword.
 And life was the result.

 In 2015, my word was GRACE.
-Not just the one magnificent Grace Gift of God’s Son saving an undeserving soul type, but my goal was to extend grace in everyday applications of unmerited favor to people in my path.It was indeed a year filled with Grace and joy, bringing the birth of two grandchildren, Emily Layne and Reese Elizabeth, and brought a most loved prodigal home.
+Not just the one magnificent Grace Gift of God’s Son saving an undeserving soul type, but my goal was to extend grace in everyday applications of unmerited favor to people in my path.
+It was indeed a year filled with Grace and joy, bringing the birth of two grandchildren, Emily Layne and Reese Elizabeth, and brought a most loved prodigal home.

 2016 was a year of REFRAMING.
 After getting used to ranch living and new work there, it was a year to branch out and explore some new hobbies of photography and birding.
 The year was full and rich with family and friends, and God reframed and refreshed our souls with lots of nature therapy and a better balance of work and relaxation.

 2017 was a year filled with HOPE.
-Hope for renewed values and patriotism, hope for a precious new grandchild, Brynn Michelle, born in July.
+Hope for renewed values and patriotism hope for a precious new grandchild, Brynn Michelle, born in July.
 The entire year was filled with much hope for a bright future.
 “For I know the plans I have for you,” declares the LORD, “plans to prosper you and not to harm you, plans to give you hope and a future.”

 2019–EMBRACE- 2019 was the year to fully EMBRACE each day with enthusiasm and creativity and His perspective, His Eyes to focus on what mattered, what brought joy, what brought love to others’ hearts as well as my own.
-It was a year with new challenges, as well, as Mike’s parents came to live with us.
+It was a year with new challenges, as Mike’s parents came to live with us.
 Each day required new mercies and grace as fearful, frustrated aging loved ones needed extra love.
 And it brought the joyous blessing of our eighth grandchild, Grey Michael, born in September.
 2019 was a good year indeed as we embraced this beautiful bounty of life in all its splendor and touching moments.
 It is with a full heart that I say goodbye to 2019!

 2020 was quite filled with many opportunities to SERVE and for me to develop a servant’s heart.
-Between CoVid, the Presidential election, quarantine, racial unrest, and family struggles, the needs far surpassed what I was able to help with.
+Between COVID, the Presidential election, quarantine, racial unrest, and family struggles, the needs far surpassed what I was able to help with.
 But that imbalance allowed me to learn what was too big to take on and what was a doable chunk where I could make a small difference.
 Liam graduated and started TCU, and my dear mother-in-law took her reward in Heaven, while my father-in-law floundered through the year without his beloved wife of 67 years.
 My son separated from his wife late in November, so we are still figuring out how to navigate that difficulty.
 With all its sham and drudgery, it still was a beautiful year of God’s great mercy and bounty.
 We celebrate with gratitude for the protection and provision through every bit of it.

 2021 was difficult on so many levels as we continued to navigate the Covid pandemic.
 The watchword, RENEW took on special meaning as we encouraged new beginnings for my son and his family.
 We spent much of our time helping with grandchildren and simply putting one foot in front of the other as we helped them deal with their parents’ divorce.
 They did extremely well, and we believe we are on the upswing now as the details are finalized, and they return to a new normal in their lives.
 My twin sister was rediagnosed with breast cancer in April, and much of the remainder of the year was filled with gut-wrenching prayers to renew healthy cells and make her healthy again.
 We also continued to care for Mike’s dad as he declined further at 95 years old.
 As we said goodbye to the year, he was days away from joining his bride in heaven.
 While it was a hard year, it was rich with meaning and renewal and ironically, much joy even in the middle of the pain.
 While it wasn’t the fresh start of renewal that I had envisioned, that watchword held more meaning and life course and hope-filled prayers than it seems a year could possibly hold.